 The double trigger kit is a drop-in kit that replaces the single trigger and trigger guard.
 The kit includes a double trigger and a tournament legal trigger guard.
 To install the double trigger simply remove all gas sources and disassemble the marker to the point of removing the left half of the markers receiver.
 Remove the single trigger and guard.
 Then replace with the double trigger and guard.
 Now replace the receiver half.
 It's that simple!!!!!!!

 The Tippmann Double Trigger is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 I used to play outside the majority of the time and outside, a single trigger is fine.
 But I now play indoor speedball and a double trigger is a must.
 With two fingers pushing the trigger back, it goes back faster and feels a little lighter than the original trigger.